clement-g28/nf-kernel/README.md

 ```
 python train.py --dataset freesolv --model moflow --n_flow 32 --n_block 1 --batch_size 100 --lr 0.0004 --noise_scale 0.5674 --use_tb --validation 0.1 --uniform_eigval --beta 145 --mean_of_eigval 0.8 --n_epoch 10000 --save_each_epoch 10 --isotrope_gaussian
 ```
+-->

 ## Find Models

-If you have disabled evaluation or reduced the size of the evaluation dataset during training, you can compare the different checkpoints with each other by calling the get_best_model script:
+If you have disabled evaluation or reduced the size of the training dataset during validation steps (with --reduce_train_dataset_size), you can compare the different checkpoints with each other by calling the get_best_model script:
 ```
 python get_best_model.py --eval_type {evaluation_type} --folder ./checkpoint/{dataset}/{model_type}/{model_name}